Oprah, Rosie grace cover of O's breakthrough issue

 | LOS ANGELES

-LOS ANGELES Talk show host Oprah Winfrey is joined by Rosie O'Donnell, the newest addition to the media mogul's OWN TV network, for the October issue of O, The Oprah Magazine that looks at breakthrough visionaries in different fields.
+LOS ANGELES Talk show host Oprah Winfrey is joined by Rosie O'Donnell, the newest addition to the media mogul's OWN TV network, for the October issue of O Magazine that looks at breakthrough visionaries in different fields.

 Winfrey interviews the controversial O'Donnell, about her move from her home in New York to Chicago for O'Donnell's latest role as a talk-show host on the OWN channel.